 Professor Katongole’s other books include Mirror to the Church: Resurrecting Faith after Genocide in Rwanda (Zondervan, 2009), Reconciling All Things: A Christian Vision for Justice, Peace, and Healing (IVP, 2008), A Future for Africa: Critical Essays in Christian Social Imagination (University of Scranton Press, 2005), African Theology Today (University of Scranton Press, 2002), and Beyond Universal Reason: The Relation Between Religion and Ethics in the Work of Stanley Hauerwas (Notre Dame Press, 2000).

-Fr.
-Thomas Keating, founding board member, is a Cistercian monk of the Strict Observance (O.C.S.O.) and one of the principal architects and teachers of the Christian contemplative prayer movement.
-A founding member and spiritual guide of Contemplative Outreach, LTD., in many ways, Contemplative Outreach is a manifestation of his longtime desire to contribute to the recovery of the contemplative dimension of Christianity.
-Fr.
-Thomas resides at St. Benedict’s monastery in Snowmass, CO.
+The late Fr.
+Thomas Keating, founding board member, was a Cistercian monk of the Strict Observance (O.C.S.O.) and one of the principal architects and teachers of centering prayer.
+He was a founding member and spiritual guide of Contemplative Outreach—a manifestation of his longtime commitment to contribute to the recovery of the contemplative dimension of Christianity.

 Fr.
-Keating is an internationally renowned theologian and an accomplished author of many books including, Open Mind, Open Heart; The Human Condition; The Mystery of Christ; Crisis of Faith, Crisis of Love; Active Meditations for Contemplative Prayer and Finding Grace at the Center.
+Keating was an internationally renowned theologian and authored many helpful books including, Open Mind, Open Heart; The Human Condition; The Mystery of Christ; Crisis of Faith, Crisis of Love; Active Meditations for Contemplative Prayer and Finding Grace at the Center.

 For a complete list of Fr.
 Keating’s publications, please visit Contemplative Outreach.